A SOCIAL MOBILITY CHARITY

 • The Government is committed to increasing the quality and quantity of apprenticeships in England, reaching 3 million starts in 2020.

-• Prime Minister Theresa May has pledged to ‘fight burning injustices’ and said “we will make Britain a country that works not for a privileged few but for every one of us.”
+• Former Prime Minister Theresa May pledged to ‘fight burning injustices’ and said “we will make Britain a country that works not for a privileged few but for every one of us.”

-• Justine Greening MP, Secretary of State for Education and Minister for Women and Equalities, said “Driving opportunity and social mobility has to be at the centre of government for the rest of this parliament and far beyond.”
+• Justine Greening MP and founder of the Social Mobility Pledge , said “Driving opportunity and social mobility has to be at the centre of government for the rest of this parliament and far beyond.”

 • Businesses have a significant part to play in achieving the government’s and the country’s objectives and will of course benefit from a more diverse and balanced work force.